gaub/learning-kafka/README.md

 ## [Stopping Kafka and Zookeeper](#summary)
 You can stop Kafka and Zookeeper processes by either one of the following:
-1. Pressing ctrl+c
+* Pressing ctrl+c
-1. Using `zookeeper-server-stop.sh` or `kafka-server-stop.sh`
+* Using `zookeeper-server-stop.sh` or `kafka-server-stop.sh`

 ## [Troubleshooting](#summary)
 If you get an error, there might be a running process listening to the port Zookeeper or Kafka are trying to bind to.
-If that is the case, look for what PID is associated with that port and kill such process.
+If that is the case, look for what PID is associated with that port and kill that process.

 > By default, Zookeeper and Kafka bind to ports 2181 and 9092, respectively.